greatislander/c2lc-project-website/src/resources/weavly-for-switch-users.md

 | Change the current visual theme to the Grayscale theme              | Alt + x, t, 4        | A28                                     |
 | Change the current visual theme to the High Contrast theme          | Alt + x, t, 5        | A29                                     |
 | Turn on/off audio feedback announcements                            | Alt + x, x           | \--                                     |

+## Sample Activity: Take Robot from A2 to D4

+Here, we will use a Grid3 onscreen keyboard that is made with Weavly shortcuts to build a program and move our character on the scene.

+Your character is on A-1 and is facing Right.
+Add one ‘Move Forward One Step’
+Your character is on D-4 and is facing Down.

+Ensure your character is starting on A-1.
+Play your program.
+You can find a square being drawn on screen as your character follows the sequence of action blocks programmed.

+Tip: If your character is not on A-1, select “Refresh” on the Grid.